ArazalyyevMamet/Hello-world/README.md

 # Hello-world
 This a repository
-Thhis is my git account
+This is my git account.